bennage/Raven-Studio-Sample-Plugin/docs/Chapter01.rst

 RavenDB Management Studio (or more simply, Studio) has a number of extension points where developers can augment its functionailty.

-TODO:
-* installing a plugin
-* debugging a plugin
-* reference

 What do you need to know?
 ============================